tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 of the country code.

 3. The original new feature '**Z**ero-day **E**xploit **P**revention for admin
-ajax and post' (ZEP) system is now available to block malicious access to `wp-admin/admin-ajax.php` and `wp-admin/admin-post.php` besides the country code.
+area' (ZEP) system is now available to block malicious access to `wp-admin/admin.php`, `wp-admin/admin-ajax.php` and `wp-admin/admin-post.php` besides the country code.
 It will protect against certain types of attack such as CSRF, SQLi and so on even if you have some [vulnerable plugins] (https://wpvulndb.com/statistics "WordPress Vulnerability Statistics") in your site.
 Because this is an experimental feature, please open an issue at [support forum](https://wordpress.org/support/plugin/ip-geo-block "WordPress &#8250; Support &raquo; IP Geo Block")